 Slowly cook your overlarge okra into a gumbo or stew to soften their pod structure.
-Think Spicy Stewed Okra as an example.
-The key here is to cut the okra into bite-size pieces so the fruit (yes, okra technically is a fruit) is tender.
+The key here is to cut the okra into bite-size pieces, so the fruit (yes, okra technically is a fruit) is tender.

-Slit the pods down the side and stuff them with a bit of cheese or spicy meat mixture (this Kheema is a good bet) and baked at 350°F to 375°F, covered, until everything is wonderfully tender, then continue cooking uncovered until your stuffed okra and add-ons are nicely brown.
+Or, slit the pods down the side and stuff them with a bit of cheese or spicy meat mixture (an Indian mixture like kheema would be delicious) and bake at 350 F to 375 F, covered, until everything is wonderfully tender.
+Continue cooking uncovered until your stuffed okra and add-ons are nicely brown.
 If the okra itself is bitter, slide your meat and cheese mixture onto your plate and discard the pods that surrounded the tasty mixture.

 Wait Until Next Year

-The distinctive shape of giant okra makes it ideal to create wreaths and Christmas ornaments.
+The distinctive shape of the giant okra makes it ideal to create wreaths and Christmas ornaments.
 They start out the same way.
-Dry the okra, either on the stem or by spreading it out on a cookie sheet and placing it in a 150-degree oven for 6 to 10 hours.
+Dry the okra, either on the stem or by spreading it out on a cookie sheet and placing it in a 150 F oven for six to 10 hours.
 You want your okra thoroughly dried to prevent mildew